This is our review of the best RAM modules for Ryzen 5 5600X.

 One word describes this memory: minimal.
 While it does feature a nice RGB top line, the overall look of this RAM is super simplistic.

-The black metallic finish on the body and the silver HyperX logo are staples of their RAM lineup, just with that bit of added flair from the RGB on top.
+The black metallic finish on the body and the silver HyperX logo are a regular feature on their RAM lineup, just with that bit of added flair from the RGB on top.

 Speed